 Over the past few years, BNP Paribas Fortis, the largest bank in Belgium, has transformed into an agile organization, boosting internal cooperation and the speed of delivery of new products and services.
-This transition also led to the transition of the Concept and UX team into a fully-integrated competence center.
+This transition also led to the transition of the Concept and UX team into a fully-integrated competence centre.
 Yet intense collaboration, complementarity of skills, long term vision and the complexity of products and services do require the best suitable people.
-With a hands-on approach and a team of consultants on board in the Concept & UX team, the digital consultancy and recruitment company Ariad plays its part in finding the right people for the job and helping the team bring the best possible user experience to the customer.
+With a hands-on approach and a team of consultants in the Concept & UX team, the digital consultancy and recruitment company Ariad plays its part in finding the right people for the job and helping the team bring the best possible user experience to the customer.

 BNP Paribas Fortis is the largest bank in Belgium, with different divisions providing a tailored product and service portfolio to many types of non-professional and professional clients, from individuals and private banking customers over SMEs to large corporates, local government entities etc. Over 8,500 staff members serve no less than 3.6 million customers through a hybrid approach in which both the bank’s large branch network and digital channels play vital roles.

 Responsible for the user experience for these channels is the Concept and UX team.
 These channels involve the multiple mobile applications, transactional web applications and the public website of the BNP Paribas Fortis, Fintro and Hello Bank! brands.
 The 32 UX and UI designers, UX researchers and copywriters, concept designers and prototypers work closely together to guarantee a quality user experience and make sure the different customer journeys are consistent as well as compliant with branding guidelines.
 Over the past years the team was built with internal employees and external consultants, some of which were introduced to BNP Paribas Fortis by Ariad, specialised in temporary and permanent staffing of digital professionals.